1 Part Course |

 pdf Download: Course Outline

-Why has IFRS 18 been issued
+Why IFRS 18 Has Been Issued

-• The problems of aggregation and disaggregation and the lack of consistency in reporting
+• The problems of aggregation and disaggregation, and the lack of consistency in reporting

 • The increasing use of unregulated alternative performance measures (APMs), such as EBITDA